I Tested 5 AI Travel Planners So You Don't Have To (Screenshots Included)

 Stardrift handles multi-city routing well.
 It builds a full day-by-day itinerary across multiple cities, suggests transport between them, and lets you edit individual days without rebuilding the whole plan.

-MindTrip offers strongest group features with shared itineraries and group chat.
-Stardrift enables sharing via link for viewing and comments.
+MindTrip offers the strongest group features with shared itineraries and group chat.
+Stardrift enables sharing via a link for viewing and comments.

 Stardrift lets you sync your calendar to import existing bookings and plan around what's already confirmed.